 Marvel at the unique beauty of Taos

-If you're taking the panhandle route and are in the market for something completely different, you can't pass up on Taos.
+If you're taking the Texas Panhandle Route and are in the market for something completely different, you can't pass up on Taos.
 There are plenty of amazing (not to mention incredibly unique) hotels in town, but Adobe and Pines Inn Bed & Breakfast is the most elegant one by far.

 With walls and decorations that come in every color of the rainbow (and many more), this resort is nothing if not unique.
 No expenses are spared in terms of comfort, either – besides the cozy furniture, guests will have an indoor fireplace and an outdoor hot tub at their disposal.